A Happier Mind

 If you are suffering from depression, anxiety or any mental health issues, you are not alone.
-I want you to know that you are supported divinely and loved unconditionally.
-Things will get better.
+You are divinely supported, even when the ground feels fragile.
+I am sending you unconditional love.

 It can be hard to feel supported while battling heavy emotions and dark thoughts.
 Our mind can leave us feeling completely separate from the world around us; like a dark fog lurking with no sunshine in sight.